 It's interesting that recent YouGov and Standard Life research found the average age at which people feel totally confident in their working skills is 37, while the more elusive sense of fulfilment peaks at 50.
 Perhaps this climax of achievement and sense of ability leads to a need for a new direction, a new challenge, once a person passes the half-century mark.

-She had been organising a few events for the Foreign Press Association, having been appointed its president, and found the wok 'really nice and interesting'.
-So she set up the High Spirits Events Consultancy with a friend, an events and later also media training company.
+She had been organising a few events for the Foreign Press Association, having been appointed its president, and found the work 'really nice and interesting'.
+So she set up the High Spirits Events Consultancy with a friend, an event and later also media training company.

 She carried on her reporting work for the first year of the business, but since then she's given the business her full attention.
 Does she miss what she terms the 'addictive' world of news reporting?
 "No, not at all.
 Though I thought I would."